Maine is the way life should be. Get here as soon as you can.

 Youth work, earn their keep, contribute to the family in Maine.

 learned the joy of reading at an early age.
+I learned everything about the care and showing of a horse thanks to my Aunt Ruth

 My mom and dad were big believers in education, bettering yourself, reading.

-I did not feel depressed, I was not lonely, I knew my mom and dad loved each other and there was no divorce.
-There was not screaming or alcohol in the home and we liked to do lots of things as a family.
-Trips to Uncle Frank’s camp at Nickerson Lake and an ice cream afterward.
 My three older brothers were with me on these family outings.
 I knew I was part of a big family, lots of relatives and we all laughed, played and cared about each other.
 We were made responsible and became very independent, self sufficient growing up on a farm where we all contributed and knew we were a vital part of the family.

 My crib was probably not OSHA approved, I did not get sick much and had lots of fresh air growing up.
 My childhood was fun and I had respect for my parents.
 They taught me the word “no” at an early age and in fact, certain